bmusiime/scored/README.md

+# Get started

-to run this project you will need a mock json-server Refer to: https://github.com/typicode/json-server for more information
+To run this project you will need a mock json-server Refer to: https://github.com/typicode/json-server for more information

+This is already cloned to the mock folder of this project, so lets proceed.

-# mock data
+## Setting up the mock data

 Run the mock server:
 ```